Dylan-Ay/App-meteo/README.md

 - You can access a history of your search terms under the search bar.
 These components are clickable and allow you to quickly print the weather forecast for the selected city.

-- The daily weather of the next 7 days for the city clicked (max temp, min temp, weather description, sunrise, sunset)
+- The daily weather of the next 7 days for the selected city (max temp, min temp, weather description, sunrise, sunset)

 - I also created a dark theme which you can switch using the toggle situated in the top right corner of the app.

+- A cache was implemented to avoid an excess of API calls.

 **The functionalities in building :**
 - Air pollution data
 - Weather maps
 - Cities near the selected city
+- UV chart
+- Rain chart
 - Activities near the selected city
 - Resuming the weather with a description using AI
 - Maybe more informations about the city

 **Stacks used :**
-- JavaScript vanilla / Electron.js
+- JavaScript Web Components / Electron.js
-- Web Components
 - Tailwind
 - OpenWeather API
 - Geoapify API